 Dr. William H. Davidow has served as a Director since April 1995 and as Chairman of the Board of Directors since June 1996.
 Since 1985, Dr. Davidow has been a general partner of Mohr, Davidow Ventures, a venture capital firm.
-Dr. Davidow serves as Chairman of the Board of Directors of one publicly traded company, Rambus Inc., in addition to FormFactor.
-Dr. Davidow also serves on the board of directors of one privately held company.
-Dr. Davidow holds an A.B. and a M.S. in electrical engineering from Dartmouth College, a M.S. in electrical engineering from the California Institute of Technology and a Ph.D. in electrical engineering from Stanford University.
+Dr. Davidow serves as Director Emeritus of the Board of Directors of one publicly traded company, Rambus Inc. Dr. Davidow holds an A.B. and a M.S. in electrical engineering from Dartmouth College, a M.S. in electrical engineering from the California Institute of Technology and a Ph.D. in electrical engineering from Stanford University.

 G. Carl Everett, Jr. has served as a Director since June 2001.
 Mr. Everett founded GCE Ventures, a venture advisement firm, in April 2001.
+Mr. Everett is also a partner at Accel Partners, an early stage venture capital firm located in Palo Alto, California.
 From February 1998 to April 2001, Mr. Everett served as Senior Vice President, Personal Systems Group of Dell Computer Corporation.
 During 1997, Mr. Everett was on a personal sabbatical.
-From 1978 to December 1996, Mr. Everett held several management positions with Intel Corporation including, Senior Vice President and General Manager of the Microprocessor Products Group and Senior Vice President and General Manager of the Desktop Products Group.
+From 1978 to December 1996, Mr. Everett held several management positions with Intel Corporation, including Senior Vice President and General Manager of the Microprocessor Products Group and Senior Vice President and General Manager of the Desktop Products Group.
 Mr. Everett holds a B.A. in business administration from New Mexico State University.

-Dr. Igor Y. Khandros founded FormFactor in April 1993.
-Dr. Khandros has served as our President and Chief Executive Officer as well as a Director since April 1993.
-From 1990 to 1992, Dr. Khandros served as the Vice President of Development of Tessera Technologies, Inc., a provider of chip scale packaging technology that he co-founded.
+Dr. Igor Y. Khandros founded FormFactor in April 1993 and has served as the Company's Chief Executive Officer and as a Director since that time.
+He also served as President from April 1993 to November 2004.
+From 1990 to 1992, Dr. Khandros served as the Vice President of Development of Tessera,

+Inc., a provider of chip scale packaging technology that he co-founded.
 From 1986 to 1990, he was employed at the Yorktown Research Center of IBM Corporation as a member of the technical staff and a manager.
 From 1979 to 1985, Dr. Khandros was employed at ABEX Corporation, a casting foundry and composite parts producer, as a research metallurgist and a manager, and he was an engineer from 1977 to 1978 at the Institute of Casting Research in Kiev, Russia.
-Dr. Khandros holds a M.S. equivalent degree in metallurgical engineering from Kiev Polytechnic Institute in Kiev, Russia, and a Ph.D. in metallurgy from Stevens Institute of Technology.
+Dr. Khandros holds an M.S. equivalent degree in metallurgical engineering from Kiev Polytechnic Institute in Kiev, Russia, and a Ph.D. in metallurgy from Stevens Institute of Technology.

 James A. Prestridge has served as a Director since April 2002.
-Mr. Prestridge served as a consultant for Empirix Inc., a provider of test and monitoring solutions for communications applications, from October 2001 until October 2003.
-From June 1997 to January 2001, Mr. Prestridge served as a director of five private companies that were amalgamated into Empirix.
-Mr. Prestridge served as a director of Teradyne Inc., a manufacturer of automated test equipment, from May 1997 until May 2000.
-Mr. Prestridge was Vice-Chairman of Teradyne from January 1996 until May 2000 and served as Executive Vice President of Teradyne from 1992 until May 1997.
-Mr. Prestridge holds a B.S. in general engineering from the U.S. Naval Academy and a M.B.A. from Harvard University.
+Mr. Prestridge served as a Director of Teradyne Inc., a manufacturer of automated test equipment, from May 1992 until May 2000.
+Mr. Prestridge was Vice Chairman of Teradyne from January 1996 until May 2000 and served as Executive Vice President of Teradyne from 1992 until May 2000.
+Mr. Prestridge holds a B.S. in general engineering from the U.S. Naval Academy and an M.B.A. from Harvard University.
 Mr. Prestridge served as a Captain in the U.S. Marine Corps.